Victor Mancha: Dead-End Kids

-After escaping Iron Man and S.H.I.E.L.D., Nico makes a decision to make a deal with the Kingpin, which disgusts Victor.
+After escaping Iron Man and S.H.I.E.L.D., Nico makes a decision to make a deal with Kingpin, which disgusts Victor.
 In a twisted turn of events, the Runaways end up time-displaced in 1907 New York.
 It is during this period where Victor meets Lillie "the Spieler" McGurty, a girl who can fly to the sound of music.
 While separated from Nico, Victor bonds with Lillie's carefree spirit.
 A short time later, he has a dream of kissing Lillie.
 Nico, understanding her relationship with Victor is deteriorating, backs off and allows Victor to initiate a relationship with Lillie, who agrees to return to the present with the Runaways.
 Right before the Runaways board the time machine that takes them home, Lillie changes her mind and decides to stay instead, due to fear of jumping into the future.
 Klara Prast takes her place instead, arriving with the Runaways in the present.
 Although the Runaways do not know, Lillie is still alive, regretting her decision.

 The Runaways come under attack when a group of Majesdaneans arrive on Earth to capture Karolina.
-In the end, the team is overpowered, but Xavin shapeshifts into Karolina's form and takes her place as a prisoner of the Majesdaneans.
+In the end, the team is overpowered, but Xavin transforms into Karolina and takes her place as a prisoner of the Majesdaneans.

 Avengers A.I.

-Following the Age of Ultron storyline, Victor Mancha joins up with Henry Pym's Avengers A.I. alongside Monica Chang, Vision (his older "brother"), and a reprogrammed Doombot.
+Following the Age of Ultron storyline, Victor Mancha joins up with Hank Pym's Avengers A.I. alongside Monica Chang, Vision (his older "brother"), and a reprogrammed Doombot.
 During one mission he sacrifices himself to save a server containing an A.I. civilization.
 The team later discovers he is alive inside a server called The Diamond when he sends Morse code to Pym that says "Fruit Loops", a cereal he hates, which Pym interprets as he is still alive.
 Victor finds allies against the rogue A.I.
 He and the Avengers are saved when Monica Chang cuts off the virus by preventing the execution of a rogue LMD.